-If you are coming from the Chaffee the T37 is the spiritual successor to it.
+The T37 is the spiritual successor to the Chaffee before it.
 You ditch the 75mm gun and opt for two t76mm options instead.
 The top 76mm brings much needed DPM and penetration needed to tackle tier 7-8 tanks.
 Your size increases dramatically with the large turret the T37 opts to have.
 With this your mobility is closer to the M7 than the M24’s and your camouflage is lower than both that came before it.
 Overall the T37 packs a good amount of firepower but is a touch hard to scout with at times.

 Tier 7 hosts the M41 Walker Bulldog which not only has a cool name but also backs it up with it’s performance.
 You start with the 76mm guns from the T71 and upgrade to an even better non auto-loading 76mm.
 The welcome improvements in accuracy, DPM, and penetration are very nice.
 You also ditch the poor gun depression and gain 10 degrees instead.
 Your health pool also skyrockets from 840 to 1,000 coming from the T71.
 If there is one complaint about the M41 it is the slightly large size and poor camouflage rating for a light of its tier.
 Aside from those slight dings it is an excellent tank.